 1 equality, diversity and inclusion strategy, which the 2 Chief Constable introduced in September 2022 when he 3 stated the aim of that strategy, which is: 4 "To build a society where everyone can thrive and 5 flourish and collectively build a country where everyone knows they are safe and secure."
-6 7 The Policing Together strategy outlines the action 8 Police Scotland is taking to champion equality and 9 inclusion so that it tackles sexism and misogyny and becomes an anti-racist organisation.
-10 Deputy Chief Constable Fiona Taylor QPM is providing 11 12 leadership to build and maintain a values-based 13 organisation and to drive improvements, demonstrating 14 how policing in Scotland reflects, represents and serves 15 all communities.
+6 7 The Policing Together strategy outlines the action Police Scotland is taking to champion equality and 8 9 inclusion so that it tackles sexism and misogyny and becomes an anti-racist organisation.
+10 Deputy Chief Constable Fiona Taylor QPM is providing 11 12 leadership to build and maintain a values-based organisation and to drive improvements, demonstrating 13 14 how policing in Scotland reflects, represents and serves 15 all communities.
 The Chief Constable has created a new dedicated Assistant Chief Constable role to oversee 16 17 the Policing Together strategy with bespoke organisational resources.
 Assistant Chief Constable 18 David Duncan has been appointed to lead work in the 19 20 implementation of the strategy.
-21 This is to give effect to the Chief Constable's commitment to Police Scotland being an anti-racist and 22 anti-discriminatory service with a culture which 23

-24 reflects its values of integrity, fairness, respect and 25 commitment to upholding human rights.
+21 This is to give effect to the Chief Constable's commitment to Police Scotland being an anti-racist and 22 anti-discriminatory service with a culture which 23 reflects its values of integrity, fairness, respect and 24 commitment to upholding human rights.

-1 Policing Together is a dynamic, integrated, 2 coherent, long-term programme, the purpose of which is 3 to embed thorough every part of Police Scotland the 4 fulfilment of that commitment.
+1 Policing Together is a dynamic, integrated, coherent, long-term programme, the purpose of which is 2 3 to embed thorough every part of Police Scotland the 4 fulfilment of that commitment.
 It addresses what is 5 needed in terms of ethos, commitment and action.
 There are four pillars which will underpin the work 6 7 of the Policing Together programme going forward.
-They 8 are mutually supportive and are used collectively and interactively on an evolving basis and they are 9 leadership, training, communication and prevention.
+They are mutually supportive and are used collectively and 8 9 interactively on an evolving basis and they are leadership, training, communication and prevention.
 10 Fuller detail of the Policing Together strategy is 11 12 set out in the written submissions and the Inquiry will 13 hear more evidence about this in due course, but I will 14 mention some key points today.
-15 The executive of Police Scotland has called upon all its leaders to live, lead, support and embed high 16 17 standards, equality training and a focus on values by taking action which includes building and maintaining 18 professional standards and boundaries, publication of 19 20 anonymised details of gross misconduct outcomes, 21 equality and diversity training, and a communications campaign calling on Police Scotland officers and staff 22 to know and live Police Scotland values.
-23 to expect that any officer or member of staff employed by Police Scotland will be held to a high standard, otherwise Police Scotland cannot rightly ask them to have confidence in the service.
+15 The executive of Police Scotland has called upon all its leaders to live, lead, support and embed high 16 17 standards, equality training and a focus on values by taking action which includes building and maintaining 18 professional standards and boundaries, publication of 19 20 anonymised details of gross misconduct outcomes, 21 equality and diversity training, and a communications 22 campaign calling on Police Scotland officers and staff to know and live Police Scotland values.
+23 People entrusted with positions of leadership must 24 lead the desired culture change.
+The public has a right 25 to expect that any officer or member of staff employed by Police Scotland will be held to a high standard, otherwise Police Scotland cannot rightly ask them to have confidence in the service.